Hubris Titelbild

 Dieses Angebot sichern 0,00 € - kostenlos hören

 9,95 €/Monat nach 3 Monaten.
-Angebot endet am 16.12.2025 um 23:59 Uhr.
+Das Angebot endet am 29.
+Januar 2026 23:59 Uhr.
 Monatlich kündbar.

 9,95 € pro Monat nach 30 Tagen.
 Monatlich kündbar.

-Für 31,95 € kaufen
+Für 25,95 € kaufen

-Für 31,95 € kaufen
+Für 25,95 € kaufen

-ZEITLICH BEGRENZTES ANGEBOT.
-Nur 0,99 € pro Monat für die ersten 3 Monate.
-3 Monate für 0,99 €/Monat, danach 9,95 €/Monat.
-Bedingungen gelten.
-Jetzt starten.
+Nur 0,99 € pro Monat für die ersten 3 Monate

 Über diesen Titel

-Sir Alistair Horne has been a close observer of war and history for more than 50 years, and in this wise and masterly work he revisits six battles of the past century and examines the strategies, leadership, preparation, and geopolitical goals of aggressors and defenders to reveal the one trait that links them all: hubris.
+Sir Alistair Horne has been a close observer of war and history for more than fifty years and in this wise and masterly work, he revisits six battles of the past century and examines the strategies, leadership, preparation, and geopolitical goals of aggressors and defenders to reveal the one trait that links them all: hubris.

 In Greek tragedy, hubris is excessive human pride that challenges the gods and ultimately leads to total destruction of the offender.
-From the 1905 Battle of Tsushima in the Russo-Japanese War to Hitler's 1941 bid to capture Moscow to MacArthur's disastrous advance in Korea to the French downfall at Dien Bien Phu, Horne shows how each of these battles was won or lost due to excessive hubris on one side or the other.
+From the 1905 Battle of Tsushima in the Russo-Japanese War, to Hitler's 1941 bid to capture Moscow, to MacArthur's disastrous advance in Korea, to the French downfall at Dien Bien Phu, Horne shows how each of these battles was won or lost due to excessive hubris on one side or the other.
 In a sweeping narrative written with his trademark erudition and wit, Horne provides a meticulously detailed analysis of the ground maneuvers employed by the opposing armies in each battle.
-He also explores the strategic and psychological mind-sets of the military leaders involved to demonstrate how devastating combinations of human ambition and arrogance led to overreach.
+He also explores the strategic and psychological mindset of the military leaders involved to demonstrate how devastating combinations of human ambition and arrogance led to overreach.
 Making clear the danger of hubris in warfare, his insights hold resonant lessons for civilian and military leaders navigating today's complex global landscape.

-A dramatic, colorful, stylishly written history, Hubris is a much-needed reflection on war from a master of his field.
+A dramatic, colorful, stylishly-written history, Hubris is a much-needed reflection on war from a master of his field.

 Militär Neuere Welt